emberjs/rfcs/text/0779-first-class-component-templates.md

 - As in the tutorial, the discussion around naming will need to be updated to indicate that we capitalize by *convention*: it will no longer be a hard requirement.
 Likewise, the “Zoey says...” will go away because we will no longer be using resolution to get imports.

 - After showing the other extraction-style refactors, we can show how components which don't need to be exported can just be defined locally with a `const` declaration, and explain that the standalone `<template>` tag is sugar for a default export.
-This will also provide the first hook for defininig helpers etc. locally in following sections.
+This will also provide the first hook for defining helpers etc. locally in following sections.

 - We will entirely drop the folder namespace syntax (`::`) discussion, in favor of showing how normal JS imports handle that concern—including showing how the combination of named exports and namespace-style imports handle those.
 (This will necessitate reworking the example, which currently uses that namespacing as a means of scoping.)